-In 2012, a branch chapter was formed in Austin, TX.
-Over two years, it produced several screenings and a Secret Matinee series at the Alamo Drafthouse Ritz.
+From 2012-2014, a branch chapter was in Austin, TX produced several screenings and a Secret Matinee series at the Alamo Drafthouse Ritz.

 At the 2012 AMIA conference, Sundell discussed The Sprocket Society as part of the panel, Collectors and Curators: Alternative Takes on Film Exhibition.

 The Sprocket Society is not a corporation or business, non-profit or otherwise.
 It is simply a small group of people with a common interest.

 - Present film programs and experiences, for both general and specialized audiences.